vegasanity/optical-clinic-patients-record-system/README.md

-# Optical Clinic Patients Record System
+# Optical Clinic Patients Record System (Desktop Application)
 This project was done, when I was a college student.
 This project, helped me, to practice my programming skills in C# and familiarization on Visual Studio.
 To those beginners like me, I hope this project will help you to gain great basic knowledge in C# and Visual Studio, just as it has helped me.

 ## Features